-- Data Risk: The risk that data received from Third Party Administrators ("TPAs") relating to policies or claims is of poor quality.
-Obligations for data provision are included in contracts with TPAs and data received is monitored regularly for quality and accuracy. - Solvency Risk: The risk that as the business grows, the solvency margin cannot be maintained either through a lack of capital or uncontrolled growth.
-Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - UK Underwriting Capabilities: Continuity of the Company to continue to service insurance policyholders in the UK if its deemed Part 4a permission allowed under the UK's Temporary Permission Regime were to end. - Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
-The Company has a strategic goal to diversify the business and has continued to make progress on this during 2021. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines on Outsourcing to Cloud Service Providers.
-The Company has a suitable governance structure in place to ensure compliance and follows regulatory developments for changes to regulation. - Regulatory Risk (Insurance Products): The risk that regulatory changes in a country in which the Company operates has material implications for existing or planned products.
-The Company closely follows regulatory developments and assesses the potential impact on the products underwritten by the Company. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
+- Solvency Risk: The risk that as the business grows, the solvency margin cannot be maintained either through a lack of capital or uncontrolled growth.
+Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - Business Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
+The Company has a strategic goal to diversify the business and has continued to make progress on this during 2022. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines on Outsourcing to Cloud Service Providers.
+The Company has a suitable governance structure in place to ensure compliance and follows regulatory developments for changes to regulation. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
 GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Business Development Risk: The risk that the new business that the Company underwrites does not perform as anticipated, that not enough new business is acquired or that significant existing business is cancelled.
 New business opportunities are being actively pursued and all new business undergoes pricing and underwriting review prior to launch, and regular monitoring of profitability once live.
-Business strategy is to diversify sources of income to reduce reliance on specific clients, product lines or geographies.
+Business strategy is to diversify sources of income to reduce reliance on specific clients, product lines or geographies. - IT risks: The risk the Company is exposed to through its use of IT e.g. unauthorized system access, cloud computing risks.